 With 1/4″ seam allowance, continue sewing from your previously sewn line (along the raw edge) to finish sewing across the casing and both pieces of elastic.
 Backstitch several times.

-Stitch the ribbon to the bag holder as close to the edge of the fabric as possible.
+Now for the final sewing step in this plastic bag holder sewing tutorial, stitch the ribbon to the bag holder as close to the edge of the fabric as possible.
 Backstitch several times to create a strong hold.

 Now reach inside the tube and grab the opposite end of the fabric.